betelhem1234/lab-1/README.md

 # lab-1
 part A

+2.when we run netclient.c and netserve.c it displays error message.

-2.when the netclient is running in one terminal and netserve is rounning in another terminal the server wrriten to the socket and displays the output and the client received from socket and dispalys output.(using ubuntu).
+5.after we give our computer ip adress when the netclient is running in one terminal and netserve is rounning in another terminal the server wrriten to the socket and displays the output and the client received from socket and dispalys output.(using ubuntu).

-6.When we run the netserve in one terminal without the netclient running it waits to the client and displays nothing.When we run the netclient without the netserverfile running it displays error message "client is alive and stablishing socket connection.error stablishing communications: connection refused."
+6.When we run the netserve in one terminal without the netclient running it waits to the client and displays nothing.When we run the netclient without the netserve running it displays error message "client is alive and stablishing socket connection.error stablishing communications: connection refused."